AILab-FOI/Similarity-COurse-REcommender/README.md

 ## API Request Template

-In order to provide a valid API request to the `http://[host]:[port]/score/compute` gateway, the GET, POST, or JSON arguments must conform to the following template:
+In order to provide a valid API request to the `http://[host]:[port]/score/compute` endpoint, the GET, POST, or JSON arguments must conform to the following template:

 ```json
 {